appacademy/SWEO-Part-Time-Resources/2-Module/2-week/3-day/README.md

 ### Creating errors

-To create a new error, you just create an instance of the Error class that's built into JS.
+To create a new error, you just create an instance of the Error Object (class) that's built into JS.

 ```js
 const err = new Error('I am an error')